SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-server.md

 ---
 <h2>Exchange Server Deployment Assistant</h2>
 <p>Have you heard about the Exchange Server Deployment Assistant?
 This free online tool helps you quickly deploy Exchange 2016 in your organization by asking you a few questions and creating a customized deployment checklist just for you.
-Try out the **Exchange Server Deployment Assistant**.</p>
+Try out the <a href="https://go.microsoft.com/fwlink/?linkid=626978&clcid=0x409">Exchange Server Deployment Assistant</a>.</p>

 <h2>Planning and deployment</h2>
 <ul class="panelContent cardsW">